igrep/gs-timer/README.md

 gs-timer
 ========

 Adds a simple timer to Google Sheets.
-Intended to
+Intended for time-tracking.